computerscience254/Triangle-tracker/README.md

 * Determines if 3 sides make an Isosceles triangle.
 * Determines if 3 sides make a Scalene triangle.
 #### Result
-* Displays the triangle type for a valid triangle inputs.
+* Displays the triangle type for valid triangle inputs.

 or